Best food for bull terriers: a menu for your bully

 Young puppies are fed up to 4 times a day until they reach the age of six months, after which you can reduce the number of feedings to 3 and then 2 per day after the age of 8 months old.
 If you are feeding your puppy commercial food, premium-class brands based on meat and the least amount of additives are the best.

 Calcium is also crucial at the young age.
-If you are feeding ome-made food, add dairy and/or calcium supplements.
-If you are feeding comercial foods, choose the brands that are fortified with calcium among other important nutrients.
+If you are feeding homemade food, add dairy and/or calcium supplements.
+If you are feeding commercial foods, choose the brands that are fortified with calcium among other important nutrients.

 You can also read: